 High schools can offer coursework to prepare students for industry-approved credentials in the following ways:

-- An elective course, such as CPR training;
+- An elective course, such as Lean Six Sigma Yellow Belt Certificate training;

 - A series of elective courses, such as Microsoft Office Word, PowerPoint and Excel;

-- Inclusion in existing coursework, such as a State Tested Nursing Assistant in a biology course;
+- Inclusion in existing coursework, such as CPR certification in a health course;

 - College Credit Plus courses; and